 It is used to develop Form-based applications, Web-based applications, and Web services.
 There is a variety of programming languages available on the .Net platform, VB.Net and C# being the most common ones.
-It is used to build applications for Windows, phone, web, etc. It provides a lot of functionalities and also supports industry standards.
+It is used to build applications for Windows, phones, web, etc. It provides a lot of functionalities and also supports industry standards.

 .NET Framework supports more than 60 programming languages in which 11 programming languages are designed and developed by Microsoft.
-The remaining Non-Microsoft Languages which are supported by .NET Framework but not designed and developed by Microsoft.
+The remaining Non-Microsoft Languages are supported by .NET Framework but not designed and developed by Microsoft.

 11 Programming Languages which are designed and developed by Microsoft are: